 11. Vocabulary Words: Explain these words with synonyms.
 Connect the word to your child's life experiences.
 Keiki learn language best by interacting in small groups and talking.
 New vocabulary builds the word bank in your child's brain.
-The more words you know the better you are at relating and connecting with others.
+The more words you know, the better you are at relating and connecting with people and books.

 Balanced: grounded Generous: giving Braddhas: the Hawaiian word for brothers.
-Mercat: mermaid cat Fortune: abundance, riches Moral: a lesson Keiki: children/child
+Mercat: mermaid cat Moral: a lesson Keiki: children/child